nbbrdn/advent-of-code/README.md

 # 🎄🎁 Advent of Code 2022! 🎁🎄
 I am a noob to Go!
 This year I want to use the AoC as an excuse to play with language.
-Hopefully my code doesn't make those experienced with Go queasy!.
+Hopefully my code doesn't make those experienced with Go queasy!

+You should try to [feed Santa's raindeers](https://adventofcode.com/) too! 🎅

 | Day | Puzzle A | Puzzle B |
 | --- |----|----|